mdkgray/portfolio_mackenzie/README.md

 HTML:
 - Creation of meta-data and linking to style.css
-- Writing of general structure of body with <div> tags within to specifiy sections within the page.
+- Writing of general structure of body with <div> tags within to specify sections within the page.
 - Added header with navigation bar and hero image of recent headshot.
 - Added side bar to distinguish sections within the content section of the page.
 - Writing of sections detailing information about me, projects worked on with associated links to projects and contact section with links to Email, LinkedIn and GitHub.